MrFuhrer/Ajaxify/README.md

 	// validation must return boolean (true if form can be submited, false if form can not be submitted) });
 ```

+#Notes
+* note that ajaxify works with multipart/form-data enctype and file uploads too